-Efficiency is the key to growing a successful fee-based practice.
-But the more new assets you bring in or convert to fees, the more time consuming it becomes to invest and manage them.
-Outsourcing investment management is an option, but many advisors prefer to have more control over their investment portfolios.
+To grow a successful fee-based practice, efficiency is key.
+But the more new assets you convert to fees, the more time consuming it becomes to invest and manage them.
+Many advisors solve for the time dilemma by outsourcing investment management, but many others prefer to have more control over their investment portfolios.
 If you fall into the latter category, what can you do?

-Here, I'll compare the various available options, including the use of model portfolios for investment management.
+Here, I'll compare the options for managing assets yourself, with a focus on using model portfolios for investment management.

 If you'd like to manage investment assets yourself, you generally have two choices: